eventnetusa/eventnet/src/_work/bigelow-tea.md

 * Designed and transformed a 1977 Airstream into a Mobile Tea Bar complete with tasting bar, brewers, compliant food service areas, and historical lounge
 * Recruited, trained and staffed Tour Managers and in-field staff to serve as tea ambassadors
-* Researched, scheduled and executed a 3-month routing calendar across Connecticut, Massachusetts, Rhode Island, New Hampshire, New York, New Jersey, Pennsylvania, Delaware, Maryland, and Washington D.C.
+* Researched, scheduled and executed a US tours: 2014 Coastal Tour, 2015 MidWest/Pacific Coast Tour and 2016 Northeast Tour
 * Integrated social media photo activation including development and execution of “Biggie” the mascot